 Design and budgeting go hand in hand.
 After discussing the building site with your family, it is recommended that you meet with the Builder early on.
 Benchmark Homes believes meeting with your Builder first is important to help you keep from designing a home that isn't affordable.

 We will have extensive discussions during which we will establish a preliminary design of your home, determine its anticipated size, discuss your desired level of finish, discuss appropriate allowances and estimate its anticipated cost.

 Before we engage a professional architect to begin the formal drawings for your home, we want you to be sure that you are prepared to increase your investment in this building opportunity.
-At this time, if you choose to continue the building process, you will enter into a Construction Service Agreement with the Builder with a deposit of $5,000-$10,000.
+At this time, if you choose to continue the building process, you will enter into a Construction Service Agreement with the Builder with a deposit ranging from $5,000-$15,000.